Bombe/rhynodge/README.md

 If a trigger found a change, the action is then executed.
 Again, an action can be almost anything: it can send an email, it can execute programs, print documents, initiate phone calls, take a picture from a webcam — anything you can program can be used an an action.

-## Configuration

-Rhynodge’s configuration uses JSON files (I tried using XML first but apparently polymorphic deserialization is something that is not easily done with XML parsers).
-The format of a ``Chain`` configuration is pretty straight-forward and can be seen in the example configuration files.